licvol/Profiling-Fake-News-Spreaders-Pan/README.md

 # Profiling-Fake-News-Spreaders-Pan@CLEF2020
-This repository cover our submission to the Pan@CLEF2020 workshop that deals with the problem of Profiling Fake News Spreaders on Twitter: https://pan.webis.de/clef20/pan20-web/author-profiling.html
+This repository covers deals with the problem of Profiling Fake News Spreaders on Twitter: https://pan.webis.de/clef20/pan20-web/author-profiling.html

-Our submited system and despite its simplicity has ranked in 45 from 66 participating teams.
 In this workshop, we have participated in both English and Spanish subTasks.
-We have opted for a simple unification approach of multiple TF-IDF features as well as three Morphological processes (Lemmatization, Stemming and Part-Of-Speech Tagging).
+Our approach is based on the unification of multiple TF-IDF features as well as three Morphological processes (Lemmatization, Stemming and Part-Of-Speech Tagging).

-This setup has permit us to obtain the following scores:  	0.5850 (English), 0.7600 (Spanish), and 	0.6725 (Average).

 # Clone and unzip models
 In the start you have to clone this repository: